itspowerr/MediBook-Website-AdminDashboard-DoctorDashboard/README.md

 open htdocs folder <br>

-paste the login_register in the htdoc folder
+paste the login_register in the htdocs folder

 open google then type 'localhost/login_register' enter